atashinbar/CRUD/README.md

 ## CRUD Project with React JS

-You can perform all Create, Read, Update, Delete operations in this project
+You can perform all Create, Read, Update, Delete operations in this project.
+This project has the ability to import and export as a JSON file

 ## Features